Sweet, bitter, sugary and salty stories. Welcome to my world, past and present.

 Rites of spring at Yale Elementary School in Chicago in the ‘50s came with its own rituals.
 My fifth grade class was selected to decorate the student hallway bulletin board.

-Eagerly, armed with scissors, glue, felt and some thumbtacks, we created a felt lion and furry lamb covered with cotton balls along with paper cut spring tulips and dandelions to welcome spring to cold Chicago.
+Eagerly armed with scissors, glue, felt and thumbtacks, we created a felt lion and furry lamb covered with cotton balls along with paper cut spring tulips and dandelions to welcome spring to cold Chicago.

-It was a major display that everyone passed, and we were proud of our “craftsmanship” and creativity to usher in spring.
-In some aspects, it was the “early seeds” of my marketing career to create eye-catching ads and promotions (little did I know).
+It was a major display that everyone walked by, a prime location.
+We felt appreciated for the“craftsmanship” and creativity of our delightful spring banner.
+In some aspects, it was the “early seeds” of my marketing career to create eye-catching ads and promotions (little did I know:).

-I wore my first “nylons,” hosiery with seams (signaling a passage from girl to woman) similar to a boy going from short pants to trousers.
+I transitioned from girl to young lady in the spring when I wore my first “nylons,” hosiery with seams, signaling a coming of age similar to a boy going from short pants to trousers.

-I couldn’t keep the seams straight on my skinny legs, but I was thrilled to wear them thinking of the glamorous actresses posing in their fashionable, elegant stockings.
+However, I couldn’t keep the hosiery's back seams straight on my beanstalk legs that seemed to be growing too fast for the rest of me.
+Nevertheless, I was thrilled to wear them thinking of the glamorous actresses in the movies and magazines posing in their fashionable, elegant stockings.

-Spring is a time of awakening, shaking off winter’s doldrums and allowing new growth to emerge.
+Spring is a time of awakening, to shake off winter’s doldrums and allow new growth to emerge.
 The seasons of our lives imitate these cycles, prompting us to shed our winters for new life.